 Are there negative factors such as jails, factories, sewerage works, proposed major construction, new road developments?

 - Hint: Call the local council for more information and recent sale prices of homes in the same street.

 - Hint: Investigate flight paths, railways, busy streets and intersections, fire or ambulance stations, bars and sportsgrounds in the vicinity.
 Visit the property at different times of day and night and ask neighbours if they are bothered by noise in the area.

 There are no warranties for home buyers so to protect yourself have the property checked out before you finalise the purchase.
 Get specialist advice from a legal consultant or conveyancing service and a building consultant before you sign any contracts.
+Building and Pest inspections are a must.
+Whilst this is more costs to lay out up front, these inspections will be the best investment in your new home you ever make.
+These could save you thousands down the track.
 Store this information in a fireproof container or safety deposit box - it will make it easier to resell your home later on.